-Under s.309 the agent of each person who was a candidate in an election, other than those that were members of a Senate group, is required to lodge a return concerning electoral expenditure.
-Returns by candidates and Senate groups that are either, jointly endorsed or are not endorsed by a party, are required under both s.304 and s.309, in an approved form.
-The AEC has developed one form for both returns under s.304 and s.309 so that candidates and Senate groups can furnish such return requirements simultaneously.
+Under s 309 the agent of each person who was a candidate in an election, other than those that were members of a Senate group, is required to lodge a return concerning electoral expenditure.
+Returns by candidates and Senate groups that are either jointly endorsed or are not endorsed by a party, are required under both s 304 and s 309, in an approved form.
+The AEC provides one form for both returns under s 304 and s 309 so that candidates and Senate groups can furnish such return requirements simultaneously.

-Sections 307 and 313 of the Act both provide that where no details are required to be included in a return by a candidate or Senate group under the applicable Division, (these being Divisions 4 and 5, which respectively, concern disclosure of donations and disclosure of electoral expenditure), the candidate or Senate group shall, nevertheless, lodge a return and include a statement to the effect that no gifts or expenditure of a kind that is required to disclosed were received or expended.
-These returns are termed "nil" returns.
+Sections 307 and 313 of the Electoral Act both provide that where no details are required to be included in a return by a candidate or Senate group under the applicable Division the candidate or Senate group shall, nevertheless, lodge a return and include a statement to the effect that no gifts or expenditure of a kind that is required to be disclosed were received or expended.
+These returns are termed 'nil' returns.

-Historically, in the majority of cases, candidates endorsed by a registered political party have lodged a 'nil' return as their financial transactions are made by their party campaign committees and therefore fall within the scope of s.287A.
-Section 287A provides that campaign committees are to be treated as part of a State branch of a party under Divisions 4, 5 and 5A of the Act.
-This means that information concerning gifts received by candidates through a campaign committee is included in the annual return lodged by the party under s.314AB of the Act.
+Historically, in the majority of cases, candidates endorsed by a registered political party have lodged a 'nil' return as their financial transactions are made by their party campaign committees and therefore fall within the scope of s 287A.
+Section 287A provides that campaign committees are to be treated as part of a state branch of a party under Divisions 4, 5 and 5A of the Electoral Act.
+This means that details concerning gifts received by candidates through a campaign committee (sometimes described as a party unit), are included in the annual return lodged by the party under s 314AB of the Electoral Act.
 Section 314AB requires disclosure of such information to the AEC within 16 weeks of the end the financial year in which the gift is received.

-Sections 304(3A) and 309(1) require that financial transactions in respect of Senate groups endorsed by a single party (which in actual terms constitute the majority of Senate groups) are incorporated into the annual return of the endorsing party lodged under s.314AB.
-These financial transactions are therefore not included in a return under s.304(3A) or s.309(1A).
+Sections 304(3A) and 309(1) require that financial transactions in respect of Senate groups endorsed by a single party (the majority of Senate groups) are incorporated into the annual return of the endorsing party lodged under s 314AB.
+These financial transactions are therefore not included in a return under s 304(3A) or s 309(1A).

-Donors to candidates
+Donations to candidates

-Under s.305A a person (excluding under s.305A(1A)(c)), a person who is a registered political party or a State branch of a registered political party, an associated entity, a candidate in an election or member of a Senate group) who donates amounts in excess of the disclosure threshold to candidates, including members of Senate groups, must report details of those donations.
-Under s.305A(2) election donors are also required to report donations that they received above the disclosure threshold and used, in whole or in part, to make donations to candidates including to members of Senate groups.
+Under s 305A a person who donates amounts in excess of the disclosure threshold to candidates, including members of Senate groups, must report details of those donations.
+Under s 305A(2) election donors are also required to report donations that they received above the disclosure threshold and used, in whole or in part, to make donations to candidates including to members of Senate groups.

-Table 6 summarises the information that was required under the various provisions of the Act in candidate, Senate group and election donor returns for the 2013 election.
+Table 4 summarises the information required under the various provisions of the Electoral Act in candidate, Senate group and election donor returns for the 2016 federal election.